-It’s an open secret that many long-established motorcycle marques are now manufactured to a lesser or greater extent in China, even if some might get assembled closer to home.
-Chinese origin isn’t considered a great selling point, but it’s easy to turn a blind eye so long as you clock a familiar name on the tank.
+Since this page was originally written in 2015, it might be better to say: The Chinese Travel Bikes are Here.
+Each year China pumps out millions of sub-250s and scooters for users who need no-frills runabouts or workhorses.
+So does India, and it’s an open secret that many long-established motorcycle marques have been manufacturing in China for years, even if some high-end bikes may get assembled closer to home.
+Chinese origin isn’t considered a great selling point, but it’s easy to turn a blind eye as long as you have a familiar European logo on the tank.

-And then there’s China’s ruthless manufacturing ethos that doesn’t see merry bands of workers attending communal keep-fit sessions in the company car park each morning, let alone provide the sort of workers’ rights or environmental concerns we take for granted.
-This is why the established bike marques play down any Chinese connection, even if what holds most of us back from buying all-Chinese is unknown reputation and crippling depreciation, rather than a prickly social conscience.
+I suspect some western consumers are also put off by China’s ruthless manufacturing ethos that doesn’t see merry bands of workers attending communal keep-fit sessions in the company car park each morning, let alone provide the sort of workers’ rights or environmental concerns we take for granted in the West.
+True or not, this is mainly why established bike marques play down any Chinese connection, even if what holds most of us back from buying all-Chinese is unknown reputation and crippling depreciation, rather than a prickly social conscience.

-Around 2006 Chongqing was renowned as the white-hot epicentre of China’s urban industrial gold rush, but according to this recent article that gold rush is on the wane.
-The recession, adverse currency rates and the strength of other markets have seen China’s motorcycle production slow or even reverse.
-Even the Big Four have fought back by dropping their prices.
+Around 2006 Chongqing was renowned as the white-hot epicentre of China’s urban industrial gold rush, but according to this recent article that gold rush waned.
+The recession, adverse currency rates and the strength of other markets like India (where English is more commonly spoken) have seen China’s motorcycle production slow or even reverse.

 Take this all back half a century and you can imagine our bike-riding forebears grappling with the same ‘Made in Hong Kong’ suspicion as Japanese bikes began to make their mark.
-Even when I started biking in the late seventies you planted your boots in either the ‘Brit Shit’ or the ‘Jap Crap camp.
+Even when I started biking in the late 1970s you planted your boots in either the ‘Brit Shit’ or the ‘Jap Crap’ camp.